MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/device-installation-application-not-included-in-the-driver-package.md

 # Device Installation Application Not Included in the Driver Package

-This method describes a way through which a co-installer, by using finish-install actions to install device-specific applications.
+This method describes a way through which a co-installer, by using [finish-install actions](finish-install-actions--windows-vista-and-later-.md), can start a *device installation application* to install device-specific applications.

 In this method, the device installation application is not part of the [driver package](driver-packages.md), and the driver package's INF file is not used to copy this file to the user's hard drive.
 Instead, the co-installer starts the device installation application directly from the distribution medium, or prompts the user to download the device installation application from the Internet.